paulo-orlando/brewery_case/SOLUTION_SUMMARY.md

-# 🎉 Brewery Data Pipeline - Complete Solution
+# 🎉 Brewery Data Pipeline - Complete Solution (v0.0.6)

 ## ✅ Implementation Summary

-I've built a **production-ready data pipeline** that meets all the case requirements.
+I've built a **production-ready data pipeline** that meets all the case requirements with additional enhancements for data quality and reliability.
 Here's what's been delivered:

 ---